-We’re just entering summer here in Seattle and I'm looking forward to a chance to get a suntan while out hiking, having friends over for a socially distancing barbecue, and July 4th celebrations, aka high anxiety for our four-legged friends.
+We’re just entering summer here in Seattle and I'm looking forward to a chance to get a suntan while out hiking, having friends over for a socially distanced barbecue, and July 4th celebrations... aka high anxiety for our four-legged friends.

-I learned the trouble this can cause for dogs all too well, having experienced Bailey’s full-on panic attacks as we rode the ferry from Bainbridge to Seattle watching the display and all those beautiful lights in the sky... literally booming above us.
-That experience prompted me to develop the “No More Wiggles” formula to help calm those jangled nerves.
+I know the trouble fireworks can cause for dogs all too well, having experienced Bailey’s full-on panic attacks as we rode the ferry from Bainbridge to Seattle one year, watching the display and all those beautiful lights in the sky... literally booming above us.
+That experience prompted me to develop our “No More Wiggles” formula to help calm my dog's jangled nerves.